 Targeted therapy: The drugs erlotinib (Tarceva) and gefitinib (Iressa) are so-called targeted drugs, which may be used in certain patients with NSCLC who are no longer responding to chemotherapy.
 Targeted therapy drugs more specifically target cancer cells, resulting in less damage to normal cells than general chemotherapeutic agents.
 Erlotinib and gefitinib target a protein called the epidermal growth factor receptor (EGFR) that is important in promoting the division of cells.
 This protein is found at abnormally high levels on the surface of some types of cancer cells, including many cases of non-small cell lung cancer.

 Other attempts at targeted therapy include drugs known as antiangiogenesis drugs, which block the development of new blood vessels within a cancer.
 Without adequate blood vessels to supply oxygen-carrying blood, the cancer cells will die.
 The antiangiogenic drug bevacizumab (Avastin) has also been found to prolong survival in advanced lung cancer when it is added to the standard chemotherapy regimen.
-Bevacizumab is given intravenously every two to three weeks.
+Bevacizumab is given intravenously every 2 to 3 weeks.
 However, since this drug may cause bleeding, it is not appropriate for use in patients who are coughing up blood, if the lung cancer has spread to the brain, or in people who are receiving anticoagulation therapy ("blood thinner" medications).
 Bevacizumab also is not used in cases of squamous cell cancer because it leads to bleeding from this type of lung cancer.

-Cetuximab is an antibody that binds to the epidermal growth factor receptor (EGFR)..
+Cetuximab is an antibody that binds to the epidermal growth factor receptor (EGFR).
 In patients with NSCLC whose tumors have been shown to express the EGFR by immunohistochemical analysis, the addition of cetuximab may be considered for some patients.

 Photodynamic therapy (PDT): One newer therapy used for different types and stages of lung cancer (as well as some other cancers) is photodynamic therapy.
 In photodynamic treatment, a photosynthesizing agent (such as a porphyrin, a naturally occurring substance in the body) is injected into the bloodstream a few hours prior to surgery.
 During this time, the agent is taken up in rapidly growing cells such as cancer cells.
 A procedure then follows in which the physician applies a certain wavelength of light through a handheld wand directly to the site of the cancer and surrounding tissues.
 The energy from the light activates the photosensitizing agent, causing the production of a toxin that destroys the tumor cells.
 PDT has the advantages that it can precisely target the location of the cancer, is less invasive than surgery, and can be repeated at the same site if necessary.
 The drawbacks of PDT are that it is only useful in treating cancers that can be reached with a light source and is not suitable for treatment of extensive cancers.
 The U.S. Food and Drug Administration (FDA) has approved the photosensitizing agent called porfimer sodium (Photofrin) for use in PDT to treat or relieve the symptoms of esophageal cancer and non-small cell lung cancer.
 Further research is ongoing to determine the effectiveness of PDT in other types of lung cancer.